CrowdStrike/falconpy/README.md

 ## Contribute to FalconPy :coffee:
-Interested in [being acknowledged](https://github.com/CrowdStrike/falconpy/blob/main/AUTHORS.md#contributors) as a member of an elite community of security-focused Python developers?
+Interested in [being acknowledged](https://github.com/CrowdStrike/falconpy/blob/main/AUTHORS.md#contributors) as a member of an elite community of security-focused Python developers that **stop breaches**?

 There are *many* ways you can contribute to the FalconPy project!